AlistairMaclean.com header

 Downward Slide

-As MacLean got older, his books grew steadily less impressive.
+As MacLean aged, his books grew steadily less impressive.
 The five he wrote in the early to mid 1970s are just below the middle of my rankings.
 His eight later ones (starting with 1977's Seawitch) show him basically going through the motions, rather than cranking out more ambitious stories.
 Alcoholism probably harmed the quality of his writing, too; it contributed to his 1987 death.

 Themes in MacLean's Novels

-Given his Royal Navy experience, it's not surprising that quite a few of his stories concern that conflict or its aftermath, or that many other books take place largely at sea.
 A typical MacLean villain is an evil and cunning criminal with an immensely strong and sadistic sidekick.
 Sometimes, the heroes of his books have unmatched skills in their area of interest and are then persuaded to become operatives: mountaineer Keith Mallory in The Guns of Navarone and Force 10 from Navarone, Grand Prix champion Johnny Harlow in The Way to Dusty Death, performers in Circus.

 Want to write your own MacLean-ish story?
 Combine all those themes, add plenty of slam-bang action and detailed psychological insights, and season with generous dollops of scenery, history, and weaponry.
 Go to it!